Medicare (United States): History

-Before Medicare was created, only approximately 60% of people over the age of 65 had health insurance, with coverage often unavailable or unaffordable to many others, as older adults paid more than three times as much for health insurance as younger people.
-Many of this group (about 20% of the total in 2015) became "dual eligible" for both Medicare and Medicaid with the passing of the law.
+Before Medicare was created, approximately 60% of people over the age of 65 had health insurance (as opposed to about 70% of the population younger than that), with coverage often unavailable or unaffordable to many others, because older adults paid more than three times as much for health insurance as younger people.
+Many of this group (about 20% of the total in 2022, 75% of whom were eligible for all Medicaid benefits) became "dual eligible" for both Medicare and Medicaid (which was created by the same 1965 law).
 In 1966, Medicare spurred the racial integration of thousands of waiting rooms, hospital floors, and physician practices by making payments to health care providers conditional on desegregation.

-Medicare has been operating for just over a half-century and, during that time, has undergone several changes.
-Since 1965, the program's provisions have expanded to include benefits for speech, physical, and chiropractic therapy in 1972.
-Medicare added the option of payments to health maintenance organizations (HMOs) in the 1970s.
-The government added hospice benefits to aid elderly people on a temporary basis in 1982, and made this permanent in 1984.
+Medicare has undergone several major changes since 1965; provisions have expanded to include benefits for speech, physical, and chiropractic therapy in 1972.
+In the 1970s the option of payments to health maintenance organizations (HMOs) was added and in 1982, hospice benefits to aid elderly people on a temporary basis, which was made permanent in 1984.

 Congress further expanded Medicare in 2001 to cover younger people with amyotrophic lateral sclerosis (ALS, or Lou Gehrig's disease).
 As the years progressed, Congress expanded Medicare eligibility to younger people with permanent disabilities who receive Social Security Disability Insurance (SSDI) payments and to those with end-stage renal disease (ESRD).

 The association with HMOs that began in the 1970s was formalized and expanded under President Bill Clinton in 1997 as Medicare Part C (although not all Part C health plans sponsors have to be HMOs, about 75% are).
 In 2003, under President George W. Bush, a Medicare program for covering almost all self-administered prescription drugs was passed (and went into effect in 2006) as Medicare Part D.